 1. Persons with Osteoporosis can experience spontaneous spinal fractures when bending forward or twisted.

-These fracture often occurs without warning as the body moves back to its original position.
+These fracture often occur without warning as the body moves back to its original position.
 There are a number of Yoga positions that could cause such spontaneous fractures in someone with low bone density.

-2. Recent studies show that persons with Osteopenia are at no less risk for fracture than those with Osteoporosis.
+Recent studies show that persons with Osteopenia are at no less risk for fracture than those with Osteoporosis.
 So, there needs to be caution by those with 'bone thinning' as well as those who have 'porous bones' in any use of Yoga Osteopenia Osteoporosis.

-3. Some Yoga weight bearing positions can put too much stress on the bones for those with compromised bone density.
+2. Some Yoga weight bearing positions can put too much stress on the bones for those with compromised bone density.
 Hairline fractures of bones or crush fractures of vertebrae can occur.

 3. Persons with a diagnosis of Osteopenia or Osteoporosis..or some one whose bone density has not been screened but who has suffered an adult fracture from any cause should do two things before beginning yoga as a practice:

 To read more on about yoga go to: Yoga and Kyphosis (Dowagers hump, back hump)

 Finally, here is an outline of Jan Madden's book about Yoga and bone loss.